It’s natural that you only want to find the best bassinet for your baby, which is exactly why we created this list and buyers guide.

-Bassinet strollers are great for long trips, and while parents might think the car-seat is better for travelling, it’s not always the best option.
+Unlike regular strollers which are generally for older babies and toddlers, Bassinet strollers are actually designed for infants and babies and are much better for longer trips.
 Take for example a three-hour trip to the zoo.
 You want your newborn as comfortable as possible, and with a bassinet stroller, the surface is flat and exactly the way it needs to be.
 Plus, the stroller makes the bassinet more portable so-to-speak.

 We go into a lot more detail below but here are some quick safety tips